How to Volunteer

 The following information is provided to give you an overview of the Center and how to become a volunteer.

 Housed within the Department of Psychiatry, in the VCU School of Medicine, the Center for Human-Animal Interaction is the only center of its kind based in a medical school.
-Dr. Sandra Barker is the Director of the Center and, with Center Staff and The Executive Committee, coordinates the many activities of the Center.
-Representatives from other parts of the University and community are involved with the Center along with, of course, our wonderful volunteers.
+Dr. Nancy Gee is the Director of the Center and, with Center Staff and The Executive Committee, coordinates the many activities of the Center.
+Representatives from other departments throughout VCU and VCU Health as well as community supporters are involved with the Center along with, of course, our wonderful volunteers.

 Our mission is to enhance health and well-being through human-animal interaction.
 To accomplish that mission, the Center's work is focused in three areas:

-- Service- Dogs on Call (DOC) canine-assisted therapy/activities and therapy dog visitation program, pet loss telephone support for clients of sponsoring groups, consultation on animal-assisted interventions and pet loss issues
+- Clinical: Dogs On Call (DOC) canine-assisted interventions and therapy dog visitation program, consultation on animal-assisted interventions.

 Volunteer opportunities exist in all of the Center's activities.
 To become a DOC team, you and your dog must satisfy the volunteer requirements outlined in VCU Medical Center policies and procedures.
 Our teams visit provide services to most areas of the VCU Medical Center and are welcomed by staff and patients alike.
 It is truly a great volunteer experience.